incrementallair/es-navigation/README.md

 ES6 Navigation uses [escope](https://github.com/estools/escope)  and Facebook's [esprima](https://github.com/facebook/esprima) fork behind the scenes to parse source files.

 ## Features

+### Current

-By default the following keybindings are provided:
+By default the following keybindings are provided for the symbol at cursor:
 * <kbd>Ctrl-Alt-N</kbd> : Jump to next match of symbol.
 * <kbd>Ctrl-Alt-P</kbd> : Jump to previous match of symbol.
 * <kbd>Ctrl-Alt-A</kbd> : Multi-select all matches of symbol.